starquell/random/README.md

 ```

 In all these examples containers will contain some random objects of their `value_type`.
-You can manually set size of containers and distrubitions of arithmetic types using `Schema`.
+You can manually set size of containers and distributions of arithmetic types using `Schema`.

 ### Schemas